Creative solutions to retrofitting one of London’s modernist icons

 By far the biggest challenge was the absence of accurate data.
 The building had undergone at least two upgrades since it was built, and the team had limited access to information about their exact nature and the overall fabric performance.
 This required an agile approach during the design and construction phases to ensure accuracy throughout.

-When the building opens later this month, it will be one of the first listed commercial buildings to receive a BREEAM Outstanding certificate under the current BREEAM scheme.
+Space House will be one of the first listed commercial buildings to receive a BREEAM Outstanding certificate under the current BREEAM scheme.
 The integrated sustainability strategy also means Space House will receive NABERS and Fitwel certifications.

 Space House Environmental Strategies